Dominus77/yii2-advanced-start/README.md

     # otherwise forward the request to index.php
     RewriteRule . /backend/web/index.php [L]

+    # if a directory or a file of the api application exists, use the request directly
+    RewriteCond %{REQUEST_URI} ^/api/web
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteCond %{REQUEST_FILENAME} !-d
+    # otherwise forward the request to index.php
+    RewriteRule . /api/web/index.php [L]

     RewriteCond %{REQUEST_URI} \.(htaccess|htpasswd|svn|git)
     RewriteRule \.(htaccess|htpasswd|svn|git) - [F]
 </IfModule>
 ~~~

-The web folder, the backend and frontend parts also add .hitaccess:
+The web folder, the backend, frontend and api parts also add .hitaccess:

 ~~~
 RewriteEngine On